DPDK/dpdk/doc/guides/nics/mlx5.rst

 - KVM and VMware ESX SR-IOV modes are supported.
 - RSS hash result is supported.
 - Hardware TSO.
+- Hardware checksum TX offload for VXLAN and GRE.

 Limitations
 -----------

 - Inner RSS for VXLAN frames is not supported yet.
 - Port statistics through software counters only.
-- Hardware checksum offloads for VXLAN inner header are not supported yet.
+- Hardware checksum RX offloads for VXLAN inner header are not supported yet.
 - Secondary process RX is not supported.

 Configuration